-Siobhan sat in the car and watched the video recording she had made on her roam-phone.
+Siobhan sat in the car and watched the video recording she had made on her roamphone.
 There was nothing there except the audio.
 Occasionally the camera had picked up the skywatchers' torches, but it was simply not designed for night shots.
 Her roam was a cheap model, getting old now.
 Some better and newer roams could have picked up the MFO, but hers couldn't.
 She deleted the file and put the device down on the passenger seat.
-She had returned to the road with the people at about .
-They had wished her a pleasant journey and gone back to their homes.
-Siobhan started the engine.
-She sat for a moment, disconcerting thoughts running through her head; then she put the car into gear, switched on the headlamps and continued her journey.
+She started the engine and sat for a moment, disconcerting thoughts running through her head; then she put the car into gear, switched on the headlamps and continued her journey.

 She joined the highway just outside

-getting drowsy.
-She had been tempted to stop the car and cat-nap at the side of
+drowsy.
+She had been tempted to stop the car and cat-nap at the side of the

-the road.
+road.
 "Got to keep going." she told herself.
-"I'll get
+"I'll get plenty of

-plenty of sleep on the plane."
-The Beltway area looked fairly much as she
+sleep on the plane."
+The Beltway area looked fairly much as she remembered

-remembered it.
-The streetlights were all on and the road paving was in good
+it.
+The streetlights were all on and the road paving was in good condition.

-condition.
-There were cars and lorries accompanying her, but only one or two at
+There were cars and lorries accompanying her, but only one or two at this early

 I-four-nine-five to her destination, however something was blocking the road

-car and carried her bags through the car park to the departure hall.
-Washington International
+bags through the car park to the departure hall.
+Washington International Airport

 Siobhan rolled her eyes with frustration when she saw the departures board.
 There were no flights at all until ten AM and none to

-until three-thirty PM.
+three-thirty PM.
 There was no alternative but to wait.
-She went over to
+She went over to the

-the American Airlines ticket desk where a smartly-dressed Latina
+American Airlines ticket desk where a smartly-dressed Las

 He took out a notebook and pen.
 "Could I take your name please?"